UPDATE: Two Girls Airlifted After Tree Limb Smashes Class Trip Tour Bus At NJ/NY State Line

 Three others were reportedly taken by ambulance with less serious injuries.
 EMS attended to several more at the scene.

-Responders said a tree limb apparently fell on the Monsey Tours bus, smashing glass and injuring the youngsters.
+Responders said the Monsey Tours bus and tree limb collided, smashing windows and injuring the youngsters.

-The bus reportedly contained 56 passengers on a high school class trip out of Flatbush.
+It wasn't immediately clear whether the limb had broken first or the bus came too close and hit it, they said.

-The Passaic County Sheriff's Office, West Milford police and firefighters from both sides of the state line were among the responders.
+The Passaic County Sheriff's Office, West Milford police, Rockland County and Kiryas Yoel Hatzalah members and firefighters from both sides of the state line were among the responders.

+The bus reportedly contained 56 passengers on a Bais Yaakov class trip out of Boro Park.

 PHOTOS/VIDEO: Two Victims Airlifted After Tree Falls On Monsey Trails Bus In NJ